edbeato/cyclistic_case_study/README.md

 **3.)
 Host events promoting recreational riding**
    - It is evident that casual riders like to use our bikes recreationally.
 Hosting different events like fundraisers or friendly
      competitions will allow causal riders to relate more to the company, making it more likely that they will invest in membership.
-We could also use these events to promote membership by providing incentives four annual members.
+     Also, these events are best suited for the weekends when most of our casual riders are using the bikes already and we could use this time to promote membership by providing incentives four annual members.

 **4.)
-Creating a seasonal rider package**
+Create a seasonal rider package**
    - One of the reasons why casual riders aren't buying annual memberships may be due to seasonal riding.
-But if there are promotions for memberhsips that only last certain seasons, then they may be more interested.
+But if there are promotions for memberships that only last for certain seasons, then they may be more interested.